 Take your time to speak clearly and loud enough for everyone in the room to hear.
 Speak confidently in the first person; for example, "God, I praise your wonderful works."

-Remember, you are speaking an interpreted message from the human spirit to God only you won't know what the message is until you've finished speaking it nor will anyone listening.
+Remember, you are speaking a supernaturally interpreted message to God only you won't know what the message is until you've finished speaking it nor will anyone listening.

 Paul suggests, "If anyone speaks in a tongue, let there be two or at the most three, each in turn, and let one interpret" (1 Corinthians 14:27).